Installation

 df-frontend

-service definition, uncomment the port bind mount of./df-frontend/data/ssl/
+service definition, uncomment the bind mount for the./df/frontend/data/cfg/df-https.conf

-, so the HTTPS service is exposed outside the container. - Optionally, you can comment out the port mapping for port 80 to force clients to use HTTPS over port 443.
+, so the HTTPS service is exposed outside the container.
+(Port 80 will redirect HTTP clients to HTTPS on port 443) - The

 df-frontend